-The School of Behavioural Sciences Callaghan maintains a holding of approximately 400 psychometric tests to help facilitate the School's efforts in research and teaching.
+The School of Psychology maintains a holding of approximately 400 psychometric tests at Callaghan to help facilitate the School's efforts in research and teaching.
 The largest, most readily available holding of tests is in the Psychometric Test Library.
-Some specialised materials are housed either in the Functional Neuroimaging Laboratory or in the Psychology Clinic but those materials are not part of the Psychometric Test Library holdings.
+Some specialised materials are housed either in the Functional Neuroimaging Library or in the Psychology Clinic but those materials are not part of the Psychometric Test Library holdings.

-Differing levels of access to test materials is offered to staff, postgraduate student, conjoint appointees, 4th year and undergraduate students of the School for material housed in the Psychometric Test Library.
+Differing levels of access to test materials is offered to staff, postgraduate students, conjoint appointees, fourth year and undergraduate students of the School for material housed in the Psychometric Test Library.
 See below for borrowing privileges.

 This policy specifically excludes access or borrowing rights to all test materials regardless of where they are housed for the any of the following purposes:

 - Private practice of other forms of commercial gain

 - For use on placement, unless written permission is given by the Chair of the Test Library Committee (contact A/Prof Sean Halpin for permission)